keplerlab/alternat/Readme.md

 Generation offers convenience methods to generate alt-texts.
 It offers drivers to generate the alt-texts.
 1. Azure API - Uses Azure API for image captioning and OCR.
 Note Azure is a paid service.
 2. Google API - Uses google API for image captioning and OCR.
 Note google is a paid service.
-3. Open Source - Uses free open source alternative for OCR.
+3. Open Source - Uses free open source alternative for OCR and image captioning.

 **Supported Video and image file formats** jpeg, jpg and png are supported.